 Outlook Therapeutics® to Present at the SVB Securities Global Biopharma Conference

+– Russ Trenary, President and Chief Executive Officer of Outlook Therapeutics to present on Tuesday, February 14th at 4:20 PM ET –

-ISELIN, N.J., Feb.
-07, 2023 (GLOBE NEWSWIRE) -- Outlook Therapeutics, Inc. OTLK, a biopharmaceutical company working to develop and launch the first FDA-approved ophthalmic formulation of bevacizumab for use in retinal indications, today announced that Russ Trenary, President and Chief Executive Officer of Outlook Therapeutics, will present at the SVB Securities Global Biopharma Conference on Tuesday, February 14, 2023 at 4:20 PM ET.
+/EIN News/ -- ISELIN, N.J., Feb.
+07, 2023 (GLOBE NEWSWIRE) -- Outlook Therapeutics, Inc. (Nasdaq: OTLK), a biopharmaceutical company working to develop and launch the first FDA-approved ophthalmic formulation of bevacizumab for use in retinal indications, today announced that Russ Trenary, President and Chief Executive Officer of Outlook Therapeutics, will present at the SVB Securities Global Biopharma Conference on Tuesday, February 14, 2023 at 4:20 PM ET.

 In addition to the presentation, management will be available to participate in virtual one-on-one meetings with qualified members of the investor community who are registered to attend the conference.